Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 There are many reasons why we can become stressed during the holidays, from trying to find the right gift, to preparing the perfect meal.
 We might try to mask our anxiety, but our dogs notice.

 There is no easy solution to this problem, since for many of us the holidays naturally come with elements of stress.
-The best thing to do for our dogs is sticking to their routine, make sure they get exercised and, if they like to be fussed, give them plenty of cuddles.
+The best thing to do for our dogs is to stick to their routine, make sure they get exercised and, if they like to be fussed, give them plenty of cuddles.
 Stroking our pets helps relieve our own anxiety, so this is a solution that can help both humans and dogs.

 10. Lack of Sleep